Mind Your Mental Health is an educational initiative designed to raise awareness about mental health and mental illness.

 If you are in a crisis or considering suicide, or if you or someone you know is currently in danger, please call 911 immediately.

-We’ve partnered with Stamp Out Stigma to recognize National Minority Mental Health Month
+We’ve partnered with Stamp Out Stigma to recognize August as Back-To-School Month

-As hard as it is for anyone to get proper mental health care in the United States, it’s even harder for racial, ethnic, religious and gender minorities.
-Not only are there the problem that most of us experience, but there are added burdens of access and quality-of-care.
-With your help, we can bring awareness to the prevalence of disparities with minority mental health care in our communities.
+We encourage you to learn more about student mental health and what resources are available on campus to help these students.
+With your help, we can bring awareness to the prevalence of mental illness on campuses.
 It’s our job to help end the stigma surrounding addictions and mental health by sharing resources and starting conversations.
 Here are some important facts you should know: